hlascelles/samudra/pages/about.md

 widgets:
 - image: sdg1.png
   anchor: sdg1
-  text: Plastic pollution has a detrimental effect on tourism and fishing industries.
+  text: Plastic pollution has a detrimental effect on tourism, fishing and shipping industries.
 Reducing the amount of pollution entering our oceans will provide direct economic benefits for local communities that depend on these industries.

 - image: sdg2.png
   anchor: sdg2
-  text: Marine plastic pollution puts rich nutrition sources (fish, seafood and algae) at risk and leads to food chain contamination.
+  text: Marine plastic pollution puts rich nutrition sources (fish, seafood and algae) at risk, and leads to food chain contamination.
 Reducing the amount of pollution entering our oceans will secure safe nutrition sources for the future.

 - image: sdg3.png
   anchor: sdg3